imalikov/pine_script_docs/source/concepts/Sessions.rst

     <time_period>:<days>

-where:
+Where:

 - <time_period> uses times in "hhmm" format, with "hh" in 24-hour format, so ``1700`` for 5PM.
-  The time periods are in the "hhmm-hhmm" format, and multiple time periods can be separated by a comma, to specify combinations of discrete periods.
+  The time periods are in the "hhmm-hhmm" format, and a comma can separate multiple time periods to specify combinations of discrete periods.
-- <days> is a set of digits from 1 to 7 that specifies on which days the session is valid.
+For example, - <days> is a set of digits from 1 to 7 that specifies on which days the session is valid.
   1 is Sunday, 7 is Saturday.

 .. note:: **The default days are**: ``1234567``, which is different in Pine Script™ v5 than in earlier versions where